-If you’re planning to hire a professional moving company to do the job, you should be aware that there are items that professional moving companies won’t allow on the truck.
+If you intend to hire a professional moving company, you should know that there are certain items they won't permit on the truck.

 FOOD